 Sand is the cheapest option on this list and is a great growing medium for plants that don’t need a lot of nutrients.
 It’s also pH-neutral, so it won’t affect the pH of your hydroponic system.
 Sand can be found at most garden stores and is very easy to work with.
 However, it does not hold water or air well, so it may be difficult for your plants to get the nutrients they need.
 Sand also compacts easily and can be messy, so it’s not typically recommended that you use sand in a hydroponic system unless you create some sort of media bed with it.
 However, a growing medium made from sand, clay, and silt; can be purchased at garden centers.

 Rice hulls are one of the cheapest options on this list.
 Rice hulls work well in hydroponic systems because they do not compact like other inexpensive growing mediums might do over time.
 They also have a high porosity, which means they hold a lot of air and water.
 Rice hulls are not pH-neutral, so it’s essential to monitor the pH of your system if you choose to use them.
-They’re available at most plant shops and online.
+It is also can be used as mulch for gardening.
+Rice hulls available at most plant shops and online.